helicalinsight/helicalinsight/README.md

 		Example:<BaseUrl>http://localhost:8080/hi-ce/hi.html</BaseUrl>

-5.To view sample reports of hi-repository , import Sample Travel Data in your database(which you are using) present in github at location `helicalinsight/db-dump/SampleTravelData.sql`.
+5.To view sample reports of hi-repository , import Sample Travel Data in your mysql database, present in github at location `helicalinsight/db-dump/SampleTravelData.sql`.

 6.Update database details in sample reports in below files :